multi-tenant/grails-hawk-eventing/README.md

 Changelog
 ----------

+### v0.4 - November the 28th.
+2010

+ * Started working (not completed) on support for async event publishing if the [Grails Executor](http://grails.org/plugin/executor) plugin is installed (no compile time dependency).
+ * Breaking: Refactored package structure to reflect the new name

 ### v0.3 - November the 6th.
 2010

 * Feature: Support for declaring methods as event consumers using a @Consuming annotation.